Polynomial and Parallelizable Preconditioning for Block Tridiagonal Positive Definite Matrices

 \section{Numerical results}

-In this section, we present a numerical evaluation of the $m$-step polynomial preconditioner~\eqref{eq:Mabinv} based on the proposed family of multi-splittings~\eqref{eq:def-ab-multi-splitting}.
-We evaluate the resulting number of iterations of PCG needed for convergence (exiting condition: $\norm{Ax-b} < 1\mathrm{e}{-6}$) as well as relative condition number after preconditioning.
-We construct random s.p.d. block tridiagonal matrices and right hand side vectors by viewing the classical LQR problem as a Quadratic Program (QP), formulating the equivalent KKT system, and computing the Schur complement with respect to the Hessian as done in current state-of-the-art parallel solvers~\cite{adabag2024mpcgpu}.
-The resulting randomized, but structured, linear systems are then solved using our $m$-step preconditioners.
+In this section, we present numerical results on the $m$-step polynomial preconditioner based on the proposed family of multi-splittings.
+We construct random s.p.d. block tridiagonal matrices by viewing the classical LQR problem as a Quadratic Program (QP), formulating its KKT system, and computing the Schur complement w.r.t. the Hessian as done in current GPU-accelerated parallel solvers~\cite{adabag2024mpcgpu}.
+We then evaluate the minimum, maximum, and number of distinct eigenvalues, and the relative condition number of the preconditioned system.
+We also collect counts of PCG iteration $n_{itr}$ and block-wise matrix-vector multiplication (\texttt{gemv}) over all $n_{itr} \cdot g_a(m)$ in MATLAB (exit condition: $\norm{Ax-b}_2 < 1\mathrm{e}{-6}$).
+The \texttt{gemv} count is proportional to wall clock time.

-\Cref{fig:change-m--pcg-iter-count-condition-num} shows the average PCG iteration counts and relative condition number for varing polynomial orders $m$ and parameters $a, b$ in~\eqref{eq:Mabinv}. ``Diagonal only'' corresponds to~\eqref{eq:family-splitting-a=0-b=1} where the diagonal splitting contributes to the multi-splitting only, ``Stairs only'' corresponds to~\eqref{eq:family-splitting-a=0.5-b=0} where only the stair splittings contribute, ``Optimal'' corresponds to~\eqref{eq:family-splitting-a=1-b=-1} which is the optimal parametrization within~\eqref{eq:a-b-set-negative}, and ``Equal weights'' corresponds to equal weighting of the diagonal and stair splittings.
-For each setting, $50$ matrices $A$ and $100$ vectors $b$ are randomly generated for the PCG algorithm to solve $Ax = b$.
-The condition number are normalized to the ``Diagonal only'' + ``$m=1$'' case to enable comparison across settings which have large differences in the absolute condition number.
+\Cref{fig:x=polyOrderm} shows all results for varying polynomial orders $m \in \{1,2,3,4\}$ and parameters $a, b$. ``Block Jacobi'' points to~\Cref{subsubsec:block-jacobi}, ``Equal'' points to equal weights of diagonal and stair splittings, ``Stairs only'' points to~\Cref{subsubsec:symmetric-stair}, ``Optimal'' points to~\Cref{subsubsec:optimal}, and ``PolyCoeff'' uses $(G_{opt}, H_{opt})$ with polynomial coefficients\footnote{\edit{We set $\alpha_{m-1}=7, \alpha_i = 1, \forall i\neq m-1$ for empirical performance using a grid search.
+No $\alpha$ is involved if $m=1$, so it is the same as ``Optimal''. }} as in~\eqref{eq:Mminv-polynomial-coefficients}.
+For each $(a,b,m)$ triple, $100$ matrices $A$ are randomly generated.
+For each $A$, $Ax = b$ is solved by PCG with $100$ randomly generated vectors $b$.
+The condition numbers are normalized to the ``Block Jacobi'' + ``$m=1$'' to enable comparisons across settings which substantially differ in absolute value.

-For all pairs of $a, b$, larger $m$ leads to smaller PCG iteration counts and condition number, as predicted in~\Cref{rmk:big-m-good-preconditioner}.
-With $m = 2, 3, 4$, the optimal $a=1, b=-1$ (purple) reduces on average $50\%, 65\%, 53\%$ of condition number and $25\%, 49\%, 28\%$ of PCG iteration counts compared with respective polynomial block Jacobi (blue) and $50\%, 68\%, 76\%$ of condition number and $25\%, 38\%, 46\%$ of PCG iteration counts compared with the its own base case $m=1$, which is the current state-of-the-art proposed by~\cite{bu2024symmetric}.